najasnake12/najasnake12/README.md

-I'm not new to GitHub I just made a new account ;)
+I'm not new to github, I just made a new account :)

 🥊Muay Thai On Top👊